emir002/002-folder-lock/GUI readme.md

-# 002 Folder Lock
+# 002 Folder Lock version 0.2

 ## Summary
 002 Folder lock is a tool for simply locking folders in the Windows system with a password.
 Locked folders cannot be accessed from Windows, they cannot be deleted or copied.
-You can download the compiled version of the tool ready for installation [HERE](link goes here).
+You can download the compiled version of the tool ready for installation [HERE](https://e.pcloud.link/publink/show?code=tsJy6alK).
 002 Folder Lock works by modifying windows security descriptors at the folder level.
 You can read about them here: [windows security descriptors.](https://learn.microsoft.com/en-us/windows/win32/secauthz/security-descriptors)
 **Note:** Never store important passwords or credit card numbers in a locked folder!
 002 Folder Lock prohibits access to the folder from the windows platform only.
 The files in the locked folder are encrypted using using the Fernet symmetric encryption provided by the cryptography library in Python.
 While Fernet provides strong encryption, the security of the encrypted data also heavily depends on the security of the key.
 If the key is compromised, the encryption can be easily broken.
 The program is designed for simplicity and speed of use, not for ultimate security.
 If you want security as much as Windows can provide save your key to USB drive or another location physically separated from the computer.